sampsale/PythonCrashCourse/chapter2_variables/readme.md

-Basic variable testing and manipulation
+Basic variable testing and manipulation.